 The National Maritime Museum Cornwall is a fully independent museum, a development of the original FIMI (Falmouth International Maritime Initiative) partnership created in 1992 and the result of collaboration between the National Maritime Museum, Greenwich and the former Cornwall Maritime Museum in Falmouth.
 The National Maritime Museum Greenwich had an impressive collection of small boats … Continued

 The best reward for our work is the response of our visitors, customers and partners.
 But we also enjoy formal awards.
 Here are some of them: 2013 Silver – Best UK Heritage Attraction at British Travel Awards 2014 Silver – Best UK Heritage Attraction at British Travel Awards 2014 Winner – Daily Telegraph Family Friendly … Continued

 Working in the Museum

 The Museum is run on a day to day basis by a small management team led by a Director.
 This is supported by a large number of volunteers who give freely of their time.
 See the separate page on volunteering for details of what this involves.
-New Year, new job?
-We have the following job opportunity in … Continued
+We currently wish to recruit the following person to join our … Continued